saluk/parchisel/readme.md

 ongoing - when loading a project, validate outputs have correct data and template values ongoing - ensure project data is saved when necessary

-TODO - what is the template api?
+TODO - output indexing should start at 1 for users TODO - when creating a new csv, need to edit the headers TODO - what is the template api?
 TODO - more consideration on dirty the data
 TODO - make output, and template paths relative to project